muxuezi/userguide/clustering/clustering.md

 ##Hierarchical K-Means

+This algorithm is an extensions on the [k-means](#k-means) algorithm described in the previous section.
+It involves recursively applying the k-means algorithm on a data set until some termination conditions are met.
+The result of hierarchical k-means is a tree-structure clustering in which each level of the tree is a more fine-grained partition of the data set than the previous level.
+For more details, see [this paper](http://www.andrew.cmu.edu/user/hgifford/projects/k_means.pdf).

 ###What you'll need for this example
 In this section, we explore a dataset of vector space embeddings of words from